2 posts tagged with "quota"

 offline mode : False

 The paths shown above will show your username in place of UWNetID.
 Notice the highlighted lines above showing the absolute path to your config file in your home directory (e.g., /mmfs1/home/UWNetID/.condarc), the directory designated for your package cache (e.g., /mmfs1/home/UWNetID/conda_pkgs), and the directory/ies designated for your environments (e.g., /mmfs1/home/UWNetID/miniconda3/envs).
-Conda designates directories for your package cache and your environments by default, but under HYAK, your home directory has a 10G storage limit, which can quickly be maxed out by package tarballs and their contents.
+Conda designates directories for your package cache and your environments by default, but under Hyak, your home directory has a 10G storage limit, which can quickly be maxed out by package tarballs and their contents.
 We can change the location for your package cache and your environments to avoid this.

 tip